 COMP X

-Article 31a
+Article 31a (> applies to Art.
+1, 2 & 3) [Post 24 October 2018 shadows’ version]

 Coordination on delegation and outsourcing of activities as well as of risk transfers

-1. The Authority shall on an ongoing basis coordinate supervisory actions of competent authorities with a view to promoting supervisory convergence in the fields of delegation and outsourcing of activities by financial institutions as well as in relation to risk transfers conducted by them in accordance with paragraphs 2 3, and 4 and 5.
+1. The Authority shall on an ongoing basis coordinate supervisory actions of competent authorities with a view to promoting supervisory convergence in the fields of delegation and outsourcing of activities by financial institutions as well as in relation to risk transfers conducted by them into third countries, to benefit from the EU passport while essentially performing substantial activities or functions outside the Union (Berès 551) in accordance with paragraphs 2 and 3.
+Within their respective competences, the competent authorities bear ultimate responsibility for authorisation, supervision and enforcement decisions with regard to delegation and outsourcing of activities as well as of risk transfers.
+(Balz 550)

-2. The competent authorities shall notify the Authority where they intend to carry out an authorisation or registration of a financial institution which would be under supervision of the competent authority concerned in accordance with the acts referred to in Article 1(2) and where the business plan of the financial institution entails the outsourcing or delegation of a material part of its activities or any of the key functions or the risk transfer of a material part of its activities into third countries, to benefit from the EU passport while essentially performing substantial activities or functions outside the Union. .
-(75 Balz-Berès
+2. The competent authorities shall notify the Authority where they intend to carry out an authorisation or registration of a financial institution which would be under supervision of the competent authority concerned in accordance with the acts referred to in Article 1(2) and where the business plan of the financial institution entails the outsourcing or delegation of a material part of its activities or any of the key functions or the risk transfer of a material part of its activities into third countries, to benefit from the EU passport while essentially performing substantial activities or functions outside the Union.
+The notifications by competent authorities to the Authority shall be sufficiently detailed. allow for a proper assessment by the Authority.
+(75 Balz-Berès, 552 Balz, 553 Berès, 555 Klinz, 575 Berès et al)

 Where the Authority considers it necessary to issue an opinion to a competent authority regarding the non-compliance of an authorisation or registration notified pursuant to the first subparagraph with Union law or guidelines, recommendations or opinions adopted by the Authority, the Authority shall inform that competent authority thereof within 20 working days of the receipt of the notification by that competent authority.
 In that case the competent authority concerned shall await the opinion of the Authority before carrying out the registration or authorisation.
-(76 Balz-Berès)
+(76 Balz-Berès, 557 Langen, 558 Balz, 559 Klinz

 At the request of the Authority, the competent authority shall within 15 working days of the receipt of such a request provide information related to its decisions to authorise or register a financial institution which is under its supervision in accordance with the acts referred to in Article 1(2).
-(77 Balz-Berès)
+(77 Balz-Berès, 560 Balz, 561 Langen, 562 Klinz et al)

 The Authority shall issue the opinion, without prejudice to any time limits set out in Union law, at the latest within 2 months of the receipt of the notification pursuant to the first subparagraph.
-(78 Balz-Berès)
+(78 Balz-Berès, 563 Balz, 564 Klinz, 565 Langen, 566 Hübner)

-3. financial institution shall notify the competent authority of the outsourcing or delegation of a material part of its activities or any of its key functions, and the risk transfer of a material part of its activities, to another entity or its own branch established in a third country.
+3. Where the Union legislation referred to in Article 1(2) applies and where it does not impose any specific requirement to the notification of outsourcing, delegation or risk transfer, a (567 Berès) financial institution shall notify the competent authority of the outsourcing or delegation of a material part of its activities or any of its key functions, and the risk transfer of a material part of its activities, to another entity or its own branch established in a third country.
 The competent authority concerned shall inform the Authority of such notifications on a semi-annual basis.

 Without prejudice to Article 35, at the request of the Authority, the competent authority shall provide information in relation to the outsourcing, delegation or risk transfer arrangements by financial institutions.